-The group will continue to raise the profile of SCAR in the public realm and in social science and humanities research communities by demonstrating that SCAR supports research outside the realm of the natural sciences and that it encourages multi-disciplinary research efforts.
-Facilitating an examination of Antarctic values through this group will also help SCAR to provide policy advice that is rooted in a thorough understanding of the drivers of human engagement with the Antarctic.
+The group will continue to raise the profile of SCAR in the public realm and in social science and humanities research communities by demonstrating that SCAR supports multi-disciplinary research efforts outside the realm of the natural sciences.
+An examination of Antarctic values through this group will also help SCAR to root its scientific advice in a thorough understanding of the drivers of human engagement with the Antarctic.
 Finally, a range of academic publications resulting from this research effort will bolster SCAR's scholarly record.